 “In business, you advertise before you open your door,” Angela explained.
 “You need to be out there!”

 A lot of owners can be timid about promoting their new business until they have everything figured out.
-But a slow launch can help you work out the kinks before you get busy, and one of the perks of starting a cleaning business is that the tools to get started aren’t that expensive, so you can begin to see customers right away.
+But a slow launch can help you work out the kinks before you get busy.
+One of the perks of starting a cleaning business is that the tools to get started aren’t that expensive, so you can start seeing customers immediately.
 Promoting early also helps you build buzz around your business.

 Before her grand opening, Angela began advertising on Facebook and Instagram.
 She talked to real estate agencies, visited job fairs, and even a commissioner’s meeting to hand out flyers.
 She offered folks a discounted trial cleaning.
 People who called to set up a trial service earned anywhere from 30% off to a completely free trial cleaning.